vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/03/012_shAlAnirmANam/05_mAnasya_patni.md

 <details><summary>Griffith</summary>

-id
-3.12.5    Queen of the home! thou, sheltering, kindly Go...
+Queen of the home! thou, sheltering, kindly Goddess, was established by the Gods in the beginning.
-3.12.5    Water is good, water indeed is fatness.
-Agni a...
-Name: Comment, dtype: object
+Clad in thy robe of grass be friendly-minded, and give us wealth with goodly men about us.
 </details>

 <details><summary>पदपाठः</summary>